The Visitor Center

 The Wisconsin Society of Architects recognized Riveredge’s Environmental Education and Visitor Center with the 1991 Design Honor Award.

 Designed by the firm of Plunkett Keymar Reginato Architects (Currently Plunkett and Raysich Architects), the building echoes the farm style architecture of the existing farmhouse and 1890s barn.
 The core of the building is the octagonal visitor center, which reflects Ozaukee County’s unique “Clausling Barn” architecture.
 This large space houses the visitor reception/sales area and provides interpretive display area.
+If you’re interested in learning about renting Riveredge facilities for weddings, meetings, or other gatherings, visit here.

 The two wings that are attached to the “octagon” provide classroom/laboratory facilities, office work space and a library.
 The classrooms are used to complement the field activities of classes visiting the Center, and for more formal classes and meetings.
 The office area provides work space for staff and volunteers.
 Also housed in the administration wing is the environmental reference library.